 21. Norenhag J, Du J, Olovsson M, Verstraelen H, Engstrand L, Brusselaers N. The vaginal microbiota, human papillomavirus and cervical dysplasia: a systematic review and network meta-analysis.
 BJOG An International Journal of Obstetrics and Gynecology.
 2020;127(20):171-180. https://obgyn.onlinelibrary.wiley.com/doi/abs/10.1111/1471-0528.15854.
 Accessed October 10, 2021.

-Marisa M. Walker is a graduate student in the Master in Public Health with a concentration in Health Promotion and Education at California State University San Marcos.
+Marisa M. Walker earned an MPH with a concentration in Health Promotion and Education at California State University San Marcos.
 Her research areas include cervical cancer, HPV, vaccine hesitancy, women’s health, and health disparities.

-Emily R. Bower is a graduate student in the Master in Public Health program with a concentration in Health Promotion and Education at California State University San Marcos.
+Emily R. Bower earned an MPH with a concentration in Health Promotion and Education at California State University San Marcos.
 She is an Infection Preventionist Nurse with 9 years of diverse health care experience.
 Her research areas include infection prevention and control and women’s health.